oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 For see the doc more information on how the regular expressions with with see the [nginx ingress path matching page.](https://kubernetes.github.io/ingress-nginx/user-guide/ingress-path-matching/)

-## Step 5: Secrets, configmaps - external configuration for your containers
+## Task 5: Secrets, configmaps - external configuration for your containers

 <details><summary><b>Introduction to Kubernetes secrets</b></summary>